dee0/ocm-toi-helloworld/README.md

     - `/toi/inputs/config`  Output from step #2.
 Configuration after being spiffed
     - `/toi/inputs/ocmrepo`  Component descriptor downloaded from source repository

+8. Use docker to run a container with the arguments `[action] [component version]`.
+The image will be the one named in the `imageRef` field of `toiExecutor`.
+OCM assumes the image has an entry point defined.

+9. Copy `/toi/outputs` from within the container to the current working directory or the location specified on the OCM command line.

 # Providing template configs to users